-<script> is the only other resource browsers will fetch in the
+Scripts are the only other resource browsers will preload in the

-<head> quickly.
-But this is dangerous.
-Even if the JS parser didn't find anything to execute in there, it would still waste resources trying to.
-And it's only slightly more robust than using a JS loader anyway, since both fail in largely the same situations.
+<head>.
+But that’s dangerous.
+Even if the JS parser didn’t find anything to execute, it still wastes resources trying to.
+And it’s only slightly more robust than a JS loader anyway, since both fail in largely the same situations.

-<img> is pretty hacky, and according to this 2010 phpied blog post, Firefox uses a separate cache for images, so there's another no-go.
-And of course, we can't put an
+<img> is pretty hacky, and according to this 2010 phpied blog post, browsers can use separate caches for images, so that’s another no-go.
+And we can’t put

 <img> in the

-This is just an HTTP header with identical functionality to the
+This is an HTTP header identical to the

 <link> element.
 Like this:

-It doesn't get much faster than putting the style before the file.
+Doesn’t get much faster than putting the style before the file.
 If we could prime caches with this, that would be perfect.
-I'll need to ask around/test for browser support (I know Firefox and old Opera/Presto do it), and if it blocks.
+I'll need to test for browser support (I know Firefox and old Opera/Presto do it), and if it blocks.